-The Department of Psychological and Brain Sciences is housed in Ames and Dunning Halls on the Homewood Campus of the Johns Hopkins University.
+The Department of Psychological and Brain Sciences is housed in Ames, Dunning, Krieger and Macauley Halls on the Homewood Campus of the Johns Hopkins University.
 Each faculty member has a state-of-the-art laboratory for his or her research.

 The department’s laboratories contain dozens of microcomputers (PCs and Macs), as well as many Unix-based Sun, Silicon Graphics, and Hewlett-Packard workstations for experimental control and for computational studies, simulation, data analysis, and manuscript preparation.